The Just Transition Lobby - A Call to Action

 2c.
 Work with grassroots organisations: the RIBA must acknowledge the limitations of centralised institutions and support those working on the frontlines of social and ecological crises.

-3a.
+3. The RIBA must incorporate Equity, Diversity, Inclusion, and Accessibility as foundational values in all aspects of their work.3a.
 No more empty gestures: the RIBA must devolve power to address the intersectional, post-colonial and regional inequities it currently exacerbates.

 3b.
 EDIA is political and spatial: the RIBA must pursue EDIA through a societal and decolonial lens - introducing policies with intent to influence both institutional and political economic conditions.